garyfleming/beyond-frameworks/beyond-frameworks.md

 ^ retrospective formats.
 A handful of standards, all probing the same thing.
 Stop, start, continue.
 Lacked, liked, lalala.
 Million better ways to go.
 ^ The problem with standard retros is they eventually dissolve engagement.
 People see a rote idea and act accordingly.
-^ TODO Add more here
+^ They want to enjoy

 ---